karineek/CsmithEdge/README.md

 Experimental data and scripts to reproduce the results reported for CsmithEdge (updated to July 2021).

-Results and data appeared in the paper along with additional details, can be found [here](https://github.com/karineek/CsmithEdge/tree/master/results).
+Results and data that appeared in the paper along with additional details, can be found [here](https://github.com/karineek/CsmithEdge/tree/master/results).

 Requirements
 ------------